data-henrik/Db2-on-Cloud-Links/README.md

 dashDB-links
 ============

 [dashDB](http://dashdb.com "dashDB - DWaaS") is a Data-Warehouse-as-a-Service (DWaaS) offering by IBM, available on [IBM Bluemix](http://bluemix.net "IBM Bluemix").
-It offers data storage with in-memory analytics and related tools.
+It offers database storage with in-memory analytics, replication from the JSON/NoSQL DBMS Cloudant, and tools for analyzing the data.
 I am going to collect some related links here.

 Official
 --------